getodk/central-backend/docs/api.md

 **Added**:

-* Introducing [Datasets](#reference/datasets) as part of our new Entity-Based Data Collection feature!
+* Introducing [Datasets](#reference/datasets) as the first step of Entity-Based Data Collection!
+Future versions of Central will build on these new concepts.
+We consider this functionality experimental and subject to change in the next release.
   * Forms can now create Datasets in the project, see [Creating a New Form](#reference/forms/forms/creating-a-new-form) and the [ODK XForms specification](https://getodk.github.io/xforms-spec) for details.
   * New endpoint [GET /projects/:id/datasets](#reference/datasets/datasets/datasets) for listing Datasets of a project.
-  * New endpoint [GET /projects/:id/datasets/:name/download](#reference/datasets/download-dataset/download-dataset) to download the Dataset as a CSV file.
+  * New endpoint [GET /projects/:id/datasets/:name/entities.csv](#reference/datasets/download-dataset/download-dataset) to download the Dataset as a CSV file.
-  * New endpoints for [Dataset Properties](#reference/forms/dataset-properties/) to see the Datasets affected by published and unpublished Forms.
+  * New endpoints for [Related Datasets](#reference/forms/related-datasets/) to see the Datasets affected by published and unpublished Forms.
   * New endpoint [PATCH .../attachments/:name](#reference/forms/draft-form/linking-a-dataset-to-a-draft-form-attachment) to link/unlink a Dataset to a Form Attachment.
 * OData Data Document requests now allow limited use of `$select`.